misi0202/object-dection-low-visibility/README.md

 ### Predict

-First, download our model or use your own model,place it in **checkpoints** folder,rename it to best_yolo.py or best_detr.pth.
+First, download our model or use your own model,place it in **checkpoints** folder,rename it to best_yolo.pt or best_detr.pth.

 **YOLOv8**:use [yolov8_predict.py](./scripts/yolov8_predict.py),change the pic to your own.